mechtronica/mechtronica.net/rules/how-to-play/for-game-masters.md

 ### Preparation

 Once you have a story idea (or campaign book) and a group of players, you'll want to schedule a "session 0" where players create their character sheets.
-It is generally a good idea to give your players an rough idea of what the campaign is about any expectations for their characters to fit into that story so they can develop ideas and backstory for their characters before session 0.
+It is generally a good idea to give your players a rough idea of what the campaign is about and any expectations for their characters to fit into that story so they can develop ideas and backstory for their characters before session 0.
 Keep in mind that the process of actually creating your mech can be very time consuming, so having players do as much as they can on their own before session 0 is advisable.
 If players will be using paper character sheets make sure to have those handy before session 0 too.
 If this is your first time using the Mechtronica system, make sure to familiarize yourself with the rules beforehand so you can walk players through it, and refer new players to this website as well so they can do their own reading beforehand.

 ### Session 0